ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 ~~~

-The SHA-256 hash (the hash algorithm identified in the `sd_alg` claim in the payload) of that bytes string is the Digested Salted Disclosed Claim (in hex).
+The SHA-256 hash (the hash algorithm identified in the `sd_alg` protected header field) of that bytes string is the Digested Salted Disclosed Claim (in hex).
 The digest value is included in the payload in a `redacted_claim_keys` field for a Redacted Claim Key (in this example), or in a named array for a Redacted Claim Element (ex: for a redacted claim element of `inspection_dates`).

 ~~~